-These “Socratic questions” encourage a deep dive into the thoughts that may plague you, and offer an opportunity to analyze and evaluate them for truth.
+This detailed Cognitive Restructuring Worksheet uses “Socratic questions” to encourage a deep dive into thoughts that plague you, and offer an opportunity to analyze and evaluate them for truth.
 If you are having thoughts that do not come from a place of truth, this worksheet can be an excellent tool for identifying and defusing them.

 There are three main categories of guided imagery that a therapist can guide their client through cognitive restructuring: